-If your spouse does not want the divorce, you are still able to pursue the divorce on your own.
+If your spouse does not want the divorce, you can still pursue the divorce on your own.
 Your divorce will no longer be uncontested.
-However, if you want a divorce, it can be completed without your spouse’s consent.
+However, if you want a divorce, it can be completed without your spouse's consent.

-A default judgment can be pursued if your spouse decides to completely ignore the petition for divorce.
+A default judgment can be pursued if your spouse decides to ignore the divorce petition completely.

 Must fault be found against a party for a divorce to be granted?

-No. In Texas, a divorce may be granted without either party being at fault.
+No. A divorce may be granted in Texas without either party being at fault.

 What are the grounds for divorce in Texas?

 As a general rule for a Texas divorce, a person does not need a particular reason to divorce their spouse.
-However, to obtain a divorce, the requesting spouse must plead and prove there is at least one ground for granting the divorce.
+However, the requesting spouse must plead and prove there is at least one ground for granting the divorce to obtain a divorce.